VOL. IV - APPENDIX C

 David and Frances' son James Honeysett married Harriet Ballard in 1847 in Battle.
 In 1851 they were living at Brays Hill, where 26 year old James was an agricultural labourer.
 Harriett's father, John Ballard and her niece Ellen Ballard, were living with them.
 They had three children:

 • Frances Honeysett.
-Born 1849 in Ashburnham.
+Baptised 21 October 1849 in Ashburnham.
 Francis married James Albert Freeman (commonly called Adams) on 12 February 1876 at Bexhill.
 They were both of full age.
-James ws a labourer.
+James was a labourer.
 No fathers name is given for James.
+In 1891 they were living at Bramble Cottage, Hastings.
+James was a 38 year old plasterer.
+Frances was also 38 years old.
 They had five children.
-Frances died in 1901.
-James died in 1933.
+In 1901 they were living at 91, Ashburnham Road, and James was still a plasterer, Four children remained at home.
+Frances Adams died in 1901, aged 51 years.
+James may have died in 1933.
 The family is pictured below this was posted on Ancestry,.co.uk by Linda Myles.

-David and Frances' son William Honeysett married Ann Denyer on 22 September 1850 at St Nicholas, Brighton.
 In 1851 they were living at Browns Terrace Mews, Hove, Brighton.
 William was a milkman, their eldest daughter was 1 month old.
 William and Ann had five children

 • Frances "Fanny" Honeysett.
 Born 1851 in Brighton.
 Frances Honeysett may have died in 1915

 In 1861 William and Ann were living in 3 Centurion Place, Brighton where 33 year old William was a greengrocer.
-Ann Honeysett died in 1868 in Brighton and on 21 June 1869 William remarried.
-His new wife was Frances Ann Hibbert and the marriage took place in Brighton.
-William and Frances had four children:
+Ann Honeysett died in 1868 in Brighton.
+On 21 June 1869 William remarried in St Nicholas, Brighton.
+He was 41 year old widow, a greengrocer.
+His new wife was Frances Ann Hibbert, a 31 year old spinster, daughter of Daniel Hibbert, farmer.

 • Francis William Hibbert Honeysett.
 Born 1870 in Brighton.
 Baptised 29 May 1870 at St Nicholas, Brighton.
 Francis married Annie Wells in 1893 in Brighton.
 In 1911 they were living at 27, Sylvan Grove, Old Kent Road, S.E.
 Francis, was a 42 electrical linesman for the "Electrical department of L.B & S.C.
 Company".
 They had five children, of which three survived.
 They were still at that address in 1921.
 Annie may have died in 1932.
 Francis died and was buried on 5 August 1933 in Southwark.